 At JMW Solicitors, we have more than 35 years of expertise working with bikers and understand that two-wheeled riders are far more vulnerable to injury than motorists.
-Motorbikes don’t have crumple zones and, therefore, despite moving at the same speeds as a car, they don’t have anywhere near the same level of protection.
+Motorbikes don’t have crumple zones and, therefore, despite moving at the same speeds as a car, they don’t have the same level of protection.
 We also know that a defective road surface can be extremely dangerous to riders; a bumpy ride over a pothole for a motorist can be uncomfortable, but for a motorbike rider, it can lead to being thrown off your bike and put at serious risk of sustaining an injury.
 Loose stone chippings cause similar problems for bikers; they don’t just give you a bumpy ride, they put you in danger of coming off your bike.

 If you want to make a motorbike accident claim, JMW has experts that can work on your behalf to get the best results.
-To speak to a solicitor about motorcycle negligence, contact us now by calling 0800 054 6570 or fill in our online enquiry form and we will call you back as soon as possible.
+To speak to a solicitor about motorcycle negligence, contact us now by calling 0345 872 6666 or fill in our online enquiry form and we will call you back as soon as possible.

 How JMW Can Help

-You are also entitled to be compensated for any financial losses you have suffered as a result of your accident, including time taken off work, damaged kit and accessories, and of course, the cost of repair or replacing your bike.
+You are also entitled to be compensated for any financial losses you have suffered as a result of your accident, including time taken off work, damaged kit and accessories, and of course, the cost of repair or replacement of your bike.
 We will help you review all the losses you’ve suffered and put together a case that gets you money back for them.

 Mark Challenger's Story